rolling-scopes-school/tasks/devops/modules/2_cluster-configuration/task_3.md

 2. **Cluster Verification (50 points)**

-   - The cluster is verified by running the `kubectl get nodes` command from the local computer.
+   - The cluster is verified by running the `kubectl get nodes` command from the bastion host.
-   - A screenshot of the `kubectl get nodes` command output is provided.
+   - k8s cluster consists of 2 nodes (may be checked on screenshot).

 4. **Workload Deployment (30 points)**

    - A simple workload is deployed on the cluster using `kubectl apply -f https://k8s.io/examples/pods/simple-pod.yaml`.
-   - A screenshot of the `kubectl get all` command output is provided. (pod named "nginx" should be presented)
+   - Pod named "nginx" presented in the

-5. **Additional Tasks (10 points)**
+6. **Additional Tasks (10 points)**
+   - **Documentation (5 points)**
       - Document the cluster setup and deployment process in a README file.
+   - **Cluster accessability (5 points)**
+      - The cluster is verified by running the `kubectl get nodes` command from the **local computer**.